boring-dragon/micro-journal/README.md

 Simple application I made to learn more about Laravel gates and policies.

-Still learning and this project is a working progress
+Still learning and project is on development